Foundation Passport - Civil

 What The Course Covers

-- Shaping health and safety culture
+- Why is health and safety important?

-- Health and safety conversations
+- Workers’ part in health and safety

 Site Safe regularly reviews course content in partnership with the construction industry to ensure alignment to best practice industry standards.
 The Foundation Passport - Civil adopts a competitive team quiz format, using discussions, videos, puzzles and games to ensure learning is engaging and motivational.
 The course examines the life-changing personal consequences of unsafe actions and injuries, weighed against the pressure on workers to take shortcuts.
 Visit our Why Choose Site Safe Training page for more information.